As an alternative to using the standard embed or inline chatbox, you can call a chat window from any text or button on your website.

 Step 4 - Display a custom image or text based on your status

 If you followed Steps 1 through 3, you should now have an image or text on your site that pops out the chat when clicked.

-2. Add and modify this code with your custom images and text, and place it just before the </body> tag.
+2. Add and modify the code below with your custom images and text and place it just before the </body> tag.